 Prior to the late 1990s, the gold standard for the treatment of refluxing truncal veins was stripping and high ligation.

-The shift towards endovenous treatments for venous reflux is attributable in part to the decreased morbidity, as well as the increased safety and efficacy of these procedures compared to open surgery, and to the portability of these procedures to the ambulatory setting.
+The shift towards endovenous treatments for venous reflux is partly attributable to the reduced morbidity as well as the increased safety and efficiency of these procedures compared to open surgery and the ability to perform the procedure on an outpatient basis.

-However, in addition to the amount of energy, the duration time of energy delivery would play a key role.
-EVLC using pulsed wave laser leads to fewer side effects than using a continuous wave laser.
-The enough short pulse duration and sufficiently long thermal relaxation time would avoid the excess temperature elevation, which leads to the thermal injury to the surrounding tissues and perforation of the vein wall.
+However, in addition to the amount of energy, the time of its delivery also plays a key role.
+EVLC using a pulsed wave laser causes fewer side effects in contrast with continuous-wave laser.
+Enough short pulse duration and sufficiently long thermal relaxation time help to avoid excessive temperature rise leading to thermal injury to surrounding tissues and rupture of the vein wall.

 We offer a 1.44 µm pulsed laser with a high pulse repetition rate.
-It allows coagulation of the vein without overheating the fiber tip, which completely eliminates the risk of vein wall perforation.
+It allows to coagulate a vein without overheating a fibre laser tip therefore eliminating the risk of vein wall rupture.

-Spectral, energy and duration parameters are optimized so that vein coagulation occurs at energy doses from 30 to 50 J per centimeter, which limits the areas of thermal damage to soft and hard tissues in contact with the vein.
-This makes the method minimally traumatic, as well as significantly reduces the rehabilitation period and reduces the patient's pain.
+Spectral, energy and duration parameters are optimised in such a way that a vein coagulates at energy doses from 30 to 50 J per centimetre, which limits the areas of thermal damage to soft and hard tissues in contact with the vein.
+This makes the method minimally traumatic as well as significantly reduces downtime and pain.